UoS-COM1001/com1001-2024-25-spr/getting-started.md

 ## 3. Cloning the Examples Repository on Codio

-Open a terminal in your project (it's the first option under "Tools" menu, or the middle icon under your project name in the left sidebar), and enter the following command:
+Open a terminal and enter the following command:

 ```console
 git clone https://github.com/UoS-COM1001/com1001-examples.git